 Internship are not administered by Volunteer Services.
 However, Northwestern Medicine does offer a variety of opportunities for students.

 If you have been accepted into the volunteer program following an interview, full onboarding takes approximately one month.
+This is dependent on your availability and urgency to complete the process.
 The requirements include a health screening, criminal background check (for those 18 and older) and volunteer orientation.
 A full list of requirements can be found on our volunteer requirements page.

 While some volunteer roles may be within clinical areas, all volunteer opportunities have limited patient interaction.

 Letters of recommendation are provided upon request for students who complete at least 100 hours of service.
 Volunteer Services will provide a printout of service hours performed at any time upon request.

 Court-ordered volunteer service is not offered at this time.

 Northwestern Medicine Central DuPage Hospital is currently the only location to offer volunteer baby cuddling.
 Prospective cuddler volunteers must complete the regular onboarding process.